lingzhangpku/Biodiversity-threats/README.md

 Code and Data Processing for the Paper: Mapping escalating biodiversity threats across global supply chains

 # Overview
 This study quantified biodiversity threats embodied in international trade by integrating species–threat information from the IUCN Red List with the Eora multi-regional input–output (MRIO) database.
-The entire workflow consisted of seven steps, from data acquisition to spatial visualization.
+The entire workflow consisted of several steps from data acquisition to spatial visualization.

 # Data
 All data used in this study are open accessed.